-Ten to twenty percent of us have meningococcal bacteria in our throats without becoming ill.1 So meningitis is a rare and unpredictable effect of carrying the bacteria.
+Up to ten percent of us have meningococcal bacteria in our throats without becoming ill, during an epidemic, it can even be up to 25 per cent.2 So meningitis is a rare and unpredictable effect of carrying the bacteria.

 This kind of meningitis can occur in any country.
-But there are some areas, such as central Africa, where the risk is particularly high (see map).3
+But there are some areas, such as central Africa, where the risk is particularly high (see map).1

-Rash, stiff neck, high fever, sensitivity to light, confusion, headaches and vomiting.1
+Rash, stiff neck, high fever, sensitivity to light, confusion, headaches and vomiting.2

 Meningitis caused by bacteria can be fatal if it’s not treated quickly.
-Severe cases result in brain damage and hearing loss in 10-20% of survivors.1
+Severe cases result in brain damage and hearing loss in 10-20% of survivors.1,2